Ideal School and College: Historical events

-1996: Started a new branch in Rampura Banasree project.

-2003: Establishment of English Version in Motijheel campus.

-2007: Completion of a four storied school campus for the Banasree branch.

-2010: Construction started for a separate campus for English Version.

-2011: 8 June, a new branch opened at Mugda, Dhaka.

-2012: Authority decided to open English version on Banasree Branch.

-2012: 9 June, a regular committee has been formed by the direct vote of the guardians and teachers.

-2013: Construction of 2 Storied academic building at Banasree has been started.

-2014: 26 October, construction of five stories of the English version building is completed.

-2016: Start of construction of 8th to 10th storey of Academic Bhaban.

-2017: Construction of 8th to 10th storey of Academic Bhaban is completed.

 Campus

-The institute has three campuses in Dhaka.
-Motijheel, Banasree and Mugda.
+The institute has three campuses in Dhaka: Motijheel, Banasree and Mugda.

-thumb

 Motijheel

 The Main Branch and College campus is beside Peerjongi's Majar and Motijheel AGB Colony.
-It was established on 15 March 1965 with the help of the people of AGB Colony.
+It was established on 15 March 1965 with the help of the people of Fardin colony.
 In 1980, President Ziaur Rahman granted 1.2 acres of this campus.
 There are six buildings.